MurrayHuang92/TextDig/README.md

 mail: 547721604@qq.com

-my python script is just a rule-based approach to get the quatraples, there may be a lot of situations that are not considered, please comment on the project ao I can know and fix the potencial bugs, Thanks.
+my python script is just a rule-based approach to get the quatraples, there may be a lot of situations that are not considered, please comment on the project so I can know and fix the potencial bugs, Thanks.

+How to use the code?
+use function dragout, the input parameters is the output result of function sep_flag_pre, function sep_flag_pre needs just a sentence as the original input